Myazu

 Planning a Visit

 Myazu is located on Musad Bin Jalawi Street in the As Sulimaniyah district, a central Riyadh address accessible by car with parking availability consistent with the neighbourhood.
-As a 50 Best MENA-ranked restaurant with a strong public rating, advance booking is advisable, particularly for weekend evenings when Riyadh's dining culture tends to peak.
-The restaurant's booking method and current hours are not listed in our database at time of publication; confirming directly before planning around a specific time or date is recommended.
+As a 50 Best MENA-ranked restaurant with a strong public rating, advance booking is recommended, particularly for weekend evenings.
+The restaurant's hours run daily from 5 PM to 2:30 AM, and reservations are recommended.

 For travellers arriving from outside Saudi Arabia and placing Myazu within a broader dining itinerary, it is worth considering how the experience compares with pan-Asian addresses at similar recognition levels globally.
 Restaurants like Lazy Bear in San Francisco, Emeril's in New Orleans, or Aponiente in El Puerto de Santa María and Alain Ducasse at Louis XV in Monte Carlo each represent the kind of ranking tier Myazu now belongs to in its region.
 The Saudi context adds a layer of interest: eating at this level in Riyadh in 2024 is a different experience than doing so in a city with a thirty-year fine-dining infrastructure, and that difference is part of what makes the visit worth making.